khoiCodeDump/Chess_Game/README.md

 ```
 ## Running the application
 You can either run this in the command line or eclipse but I recommend running it in eclipse.
 From eclipse, you can get the command to run it in the command line in Run Configurations.
-Note, the server has to be run first in order for you to run the client.
-Once the server is running, you can connect to the server with any machine in your local network.
-The app is not yet world wide and would not work if someone is trying to connect to the server outside of your network.
+Follow the steps below to run the app:
+1. Open the Client.java and Server.java.
+You can configure which port to send to in Client.java and to receive in Server.java.
+2. First press play button with the Server.java file in focus.
+Playing this will make you the server.
+3. Then press play button with the Client.java file in focus.

 https://github.com/khoiCodeDump/Chess_Game/assets/46497248/6c6a0acd-9887-4dd3-8527-25b8bd0af84e